blefaudeux/chronogo/README.md

 # chronogo [![Build Status](https://travis-ci.org/blefaudeux/chronogo.svg?branch=master)](https://travis-ci.org/blefaudeux/chronogo)

-[Complete WIP, come back in ten years] Like cron, for human beings
+Like cron, for human beings

 Execute asynchronously a given set of commands, on a (timed) regular basis, log the outputs and handle things like computer restarts.